 - It only responds to MIDI note on/off and program change messages.
 It doesn't respond to pitch bend or any CCs, so you can't get particularly expressive performances playing it remotely via MIDI.

 After poring over the schematics of the thing, I was able to come up with a daughterboard that fixes all of these faults.
 It uses its own microcontroller to filter all incoming MIDI data to a specific channel, greatly reducing the demand on the Bit One's own MPU; whilst also merging in the data from the synth's own keyboard so both can be used at once.
 My 'MIDI Upgrade' provides the following improvements to the Bit One :

 - Local keyboard and external MIDI can be used at the same time.
 Local control can be enabled or disabled from the synth if you want to hook it up to an external arpeggiator etc.

 - MIDI handling is much more reliable.
-The board filters out all other channels before they get to the main CPU, also ignoring any messages that it cannot use.
-As a result, there are no longer any problems with stuck notes or lock-ups.
+The board filters out all other channels before they get to the main CPU, also ignoring any messages that it cannot use, so there are no more MIDI overload-caused crashes, stuck notes etc.

-- Receives MIDI sustain pedal (Controller 64), which is used to control the Bit One's hold functionality.
+- Receives MIDI sustain pedal (CC 64), which is used to control the Bit One's hold functionality.

 Settings are changed using the new shared TAPE / SETUP mode, which is controlled via notes on the keyboard.
 See manual for more information.
 As always, I wanted this thing to be as non-invasive as possible - especially for this synth with its sharp looks, I really didn't want to be drilling any holes in the case.
 The board mounts onto existing points in the lid using threaded spacers.